-- Children’s potential developmental or other mental health problems are not being noticed.
+- Children’s potential developmental or other mental health problems go unnoticed by school officials.

 Each of these factors increases the likelihood of suffering from depression, anxiety, or other behavioral health disorders.
 For children who already have one or more of these disorders, the results can be severe.
 This goes back to the importance of identifying mental health disorders early in childhood.
-As a result, parents, caregivers, and authoritative figures can create a learning-conducive, positive environment for better mental health.
+As a result, parents, caregivers, and authoritative figures can create a learning-conducive, positive environment to help improve children’s mental health.

 The idea of creating punishment-free, learning-conducive environments seems unrealistic.
-Yet, creating these environments simply takes advantage of how children learn without focusing on negative actions to discipline children.
+Yet, creating these environments simply takes advantage of how children learn without focusing on negative actions associated with discipline.
 The focus of this model relies on recognizing when children are becoming agitated and intervening.

 For example, a caregiver notices fidgeting in children and redirects the focus by asking them to stand for a moment and stretch.
 This provides a “reset” to the mind and body.
-Additionally, other ways to improve a child’s mental health through environmental changes include the following:
+Additionally, other ways to improve children’s mental health through environmental changes include:

 - Create an organized structure.
 Structure gives children a way to hold themselves and others accountable.
 This may include the use of calendars, routines, and schedules.